chardso/Rabbitry/README.md

 3.Hair,used in healing open wounds.

-4.Rabbit waste,applied direct to the garden by farmers as a fertilizer because it has ahigh humus content.
+4.Rabbit waste,applied direct to the garden by farmers as a fertilizer because,
+* it has ahigh humus content.

-    • Absolutely nothing is thrown away.
+* Absolutely nothing is thrown away.

 # How to help newly born bunnies breastfeed.